-- g.
-Final condition of site including: - (1) Relation to adjoining land forms and drainage features, - (2) Relation of reclaimed site to planned or established uses of the surrounding area, - (3) Demonstration that the final land form will have a viable land use compatible with land use trends in the surrounding area,
+(2) Relation of reclaimed site to planned or established uses of the surrounding area, h.
+Methods to minimize potential conflict with other existing uses within the neighborhoods adjacent to the development and traffic corridors used by the development.

+(3) Demonstration that the final land form will have a viable land use compatible with land use trends in the surrounding area,